 In Florida, the state has adopted a building code from the International Code Council called the High Velocity Hurriance Zone code.
 This code uses the highest level of testing and is meant to be adhered to by cities within 20 miles of the coast as these are typically the hardest hit areas during a hurricane.
 As the storms move along the coastline they still bear the wind speeds needed to cause devastation.
 Whereas, homes that are built further inland are more protected as the storm loses steam as it travels over land mass with no more warm water beneath it to fuel the negative pressure it needs to sustain high winds and wind gusts.

-Unfortunately, Honolulu County, Oahu Hawaii’s Building Department has not adopted the HVHZ (High Velocity Hurricane Zone) so this code is not enforced on the island.
+Unfortunately, Honolulu County, Kailua Hawaii’s Building Department has not adopted the HVHZ (High Velocity Hurricane Zone) so this code is not enforced on the island.
 However, one contractor adheres to the sound practices of the most stringent building codes in the nation…Roofing Solutions.

-Oahu is due for a Hurricane, will your home be prepared to stand the test of 120 MPH winds?
+Kailua is due for a Hurricane, will your home be prepared to stand the test of 120 MPH winds?
 Call the experts in insurance storm damage and the only contractor well versed in the High Velocity Hurricane Zone code and learn the difference between everyone else’s roof, and our Premium hand crafted and storm tested roofing systems.